R300-AI/ITRI-AI-Hub/docs/pages/compiler/ncc-tflite.md

 ##### update : 2024/10 by Markov Chen
 <br>

 NeuronPilot is an acceleration kit for MediaTek's Genio series of SoCs (e.g., MT8395, MTK8390, etc.) that allows developers to quickly delegate models to the NPU.
 It includes a model quantisation tool (`mtk_converter`) and a compilation tool (`ncc-tflite`), both of which are used on Linux-based workstations without APU intervention.
 The current version of NeuronPilot is **6.0.5**, which only supports **Python 3.7** and **PyTorch from 1.3.0 to 2.0.0**.
-You can install the NeuronPilot environment by following the instructions below.
+You can install the NeuronPilot environment by following instructions.

-Translated with DeepL.com (free version)

 ## Installation